 Law is an urban adventurer of the highest order — a radical-experience organizer and a thought-revolutionary-in-the-night.
 He and his more shadowy Cacophony co-conspirators are the closest thing you’ll ever meet to Tyler Durden, and they most likely served as the character’s inspiration.

 This writer is also honored to have been trained by John Law in the nebulous art of Cop Whispering, and even was selected to serve as Cop Whisperer at Law’s legendary facilitation of Ron English and the Billboard Liberation Front’s prank, “To Serve Man,” for Ronald McDonald’s 50th birthday.
 (See footage of that event here, here, and here.
 Bonus: a two-minute video about the BLF from Negativland).
 The Billboard Liberation Front is but one long and slithering tentacle of Cacophony, which spreads darkly now over the subculture, morphing and twisting and heaping teaspoons of e.coli into the planet’s primordial soup (as the saying goes).

-Sounds like I’m braggin’ on John Law now, don’t it?
-Well, I am.
-I’ll go you one further.
+Sounds like we’re braggin’ on John Law now, don’t it?
+Well, we are.
+We’ll go you one further.
 From the BLF’s short-but-sweet Wikipedia:

 The Billboard Liberation Front practices culture jamming by altering billboards by changing key words to radically alter the message, often to an anti-corporate message.
 It started in San Francisco in 1977.

 And from the Wikipedia for Adbusters, creators of the #Occupy movement: